 We know that the 3/4th part of our whole earth is full of water; it is our responsibility to save our ocean and marine life from the danger of global warming.
 It is no doubt that World Oceans Day is a big step toward saving the equilibrium of water and lives on earth.

-The Theme of World Oceans Day 2018 was “Preventing plastic pollution and encouraging solutions for a healthy ocean”.
+The Theme of World Oceans Day 2020 was “Innovation for a Sustainable Ocean”.